charlesquick/AOG-Bogballe-Bridge/README.md

 You will need to make sure the total working width matches that set in AgOpenGPS.

 Under `menu/speed input`, set it to  `Serial / RS232 input`

+## TODO
+I anticipate almost completely re-writing this code over the next few weeks to streamline the data flow, improve reliability and usability.

+Particularly:

+- Config file to store COM port information
+- Avoid the clumsy and slow data manipulations currently in use
+- Validation of CRC from AOG PGNs
+- Validation of acknowledgements from TOTZ
+- Implement variable rate control
+- Small GUI / web interface to make port selection easy, show debugging data